Executive Director Email

 Restoration Coordinator Email

-Adam holds a BSc in Biology and Environmental Studies from the University of Victoria, as well as a Diploma in the Restoration of Natural Systems.
-He is primarily diurnal, operating at the intersection of ecological restoration, regenerative agriculture, and conservation.
-Over the past decade, he has worked from central California to the north coast of BC on plant nurseries, restoration projects, permaculture farms, and remote field studies.
-Currently, he maintains the GCA’s restoration projects and assists the Agriculture and Nursery Coordinator in maintaining the Forest Garden and Native Plant Nursery.
-When the sun goes down, he retires to his den, where he produces the Future Ecologies podcast and reads books about plants.
+Adam is the Restoration Coordinator for the Galiano Conservancy, as well as a Sessional Instructor for Ecological Restoration in Continuing Studies at the University of Victoria.
+He holds a BSc in Biology and Environmental Studies from the University of Victoria, as well as a Diploma in the Restoration of Natural Systems.
+Over the past decade, he has worked from central California to the north coast of BC in plant nurseries, on restoration projects, and in remote fieldwork.
+He produces and co-hosts the Future Ecologies podcast, and is also an avid backpacker, musician, and naturalist.

 Ria was born and raised on Galiano; she then went across the country to Montreal where she studied at McGill University.
 After graduating with a BSc in Biology, Ria’s love for travel took her to many parts of the world where she gained experience in different cultures and field studies.
 She has now returned to beautiful Galiano to raise her family and share her passion and enthusiasm for education, conservation and Galiano’s community.